neverfap-deluxe/nfd-api/content/articles/EDIT--SON--C--the-easiest-way-to-not-take-our-emotions-personally.md

 **"I can do it!
 There's no reason to feel sad at all!"**

-We tell ourselves that we're smart, confident and in-control - even though deep-down inside, our feelings are telling us otherwise.
+We tell ourselves that we're smart, confident and in control - even though deep-down inside, our feelings are telling us otherwise.

 And so rather than making us feel better, it ends up making us feel worse about ourselves.